 Defining Well-Being

 Well-being isn’t just the absence of illness; it’s a state of thriving, flourishing, and reaching our full potential.
 Achieving this requires awareness, education, and personal growth.
 The ideal place to instil well-being is during childhood.
 Schools that prioritise not only academic achievement but also emotional and social development contribute to a happier and more balanced world.
-Recognizing well-being’s importance in education leads to healthier, more resilient, and happier students prepared to tackle future challenges.
-There are many frameworks available like SEARCH , PERMA-V and CCE (by Singapore MOE) to guide us in building one for schools, here in this blog we are looking at more generic ways of approaching this topic.
+Recognising well-being’s importance in education leads to healthier, more resilient, and happier students who are prepared to tackle future challenges.
+There are many frameworks available like SEARCH , PERMA-V and CCE (by Singapore MOE) to guide us in building one for schools.
+In this blog, we will be looking at more generic ways of approaching this topic.

 Approach to Student Well-Being

-- Physical Health: Physical health is the foundation of well-being.
+Physical health is the foundation of well-being.
 Schools emphasise this through physical education, including nutrition, exercise, and adequate sleep.
-As an example: exposure to sunlight, such as through outdoor learning, boosts energy and resilience.
+For example, exposure to sunlight, such as through outdoor learning, boosts energy and resilience.

-- Mental Health: Mental health is an increasingly important topic.
+Mental health is an increasingly important topic.
 Academic pressures, social expectations, and personal issues can impact students.
-Schools are increasingly providing access to counselling services, learning resources, and a safe-inclusive environment where students are valued and respected.
+Schools are increasingly providing access to counselling services, learning resources, and a safe, inclusive environment where students are valued and respected.

-- Emotional and Social Well-Being: Emotional intelligence is an under-rated but a valuable skill.
-Students who can recognize and manage their emotions tend to perform better academically and have healthier relationships, leading to positive relationships which are crucial for well-being.
+Emotional intelligence is an underrated but valuable skill.
+Students who can recognise and manage their emotions tend to perform better academically and have healthier relationships, leading to positive connections which are crucial for well-being.
 Implementing a well-being curriculum that covers mental health, social-emotional learning, mindfulness, and character-building is ideal.

 Promoting Student Well-Being

-- Parent Involvement: Strong parent support groups are essential for successfully implementing well-being programs.
+Strong parent support groups are essential for the successful implementation of well-being programs.
 A supportive network is invaluable.

 Benefits of Well-Being Programs